There are only so many dances in a love relationship.

 But do you notice that, when we fight, the dance is always the same?
-It is narrow – small – not many moves.
+It is narrow, small, and limited.
 We feel like we have no options.
 The negative pattern takes over the relationship.

 Luckily, we all get stuck in the same places, so we can chart how lovers miss each other.
 We know that once you learn to SEE the moves, the dance, the pattern, and see how it plays out, you can chart a way out.
 The best way is to recognize the vulnerable emotions that shape each person’s steps.

-Her: Well, I haven’t been feeling that close – connected.
+Her: Well, I haven’t been feeling that close or connected.

-Him: (Rejected) So now, I guess, we have to talk about feelings ad nauseam.
-(Long silence) …
+Him: (feeling rejected) So now, I guess, we have to talk about feelings ad nauseam.

-Her: (Rejected) Oh, so now I offered and you are turning me down –out of spite.
+Her: (feeling rejected) Oh, so now I offered sex and you are turning me down out of spite.
 We are so out of sync here.

 Him: We are always out of sync.
 Why can’t you just respond when I reach for you?

-If you can change the lens and see the dance, not get totally caught up in your own vulnerability or anger, you can acknowledge your mutual vulnerability and change the music.
+If you can change the lens and see the dance for what it is and not get totally caught up in your own vulnerability or anger, you can acknowledge your mutual vulnerability and change the music.
+For example,

 Now a whole new conversation opens up.
 New safer moves are suddenly possible.
 Both partners help each other with their softer feelings and everything feels safer.
-Simple.
-But difficult if you are not used to looking at the dance – the pattern between you.
+And simpler.
+But it’s difficult if you are not used to looking at the dance and the pattern between you and your partner.

 You have to step back and see the dance or miss the fact that you are both married to “The Rejecter,” and that is a world of pain.